CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 ### Rescue and the Rescue-attack

 Hazard hosts that cause a character to be taken prisoner require a company controlled by the player of the imprisoned character to rescue the character in order to return him to a nonnal status of play.
 Alternatively, if the hazard host is discarded by a non-rescue mechanism (e.g., by _Marvels Told_), the character forms his own company at the rescue site.
 At any point outside of the initial attack or conditions by which a hazard host is played, the hazard host is discarded if there are no imprisoned characters are under it.
-Whenever, the hazard host is discarded, the rescue site a lways returns to the location deck.
+Whenever, the hazard host is discarded, the rescue site always returns to the location deck.

 To rescue a character, the company must be at the rescue site during the site phase and must face any automatic-attacks at the site as normal.
-The site can be tapped or untapped, The company must next face any rescue-attacks at the site.
+The site can be tapped or untapped.
+The company must next face any rescue-attacks at the site.
 Rescue-attacks are not considered automatic-attacks.
-Following the rescue-attack, an untapped character in the rescuing company can tap, and all characters taken prisoner under the hazard host immedia1ely join the company under general influence (which must be legally reconciled during the player's next organization phase) the rescue attempt is successful.
+Following the rescue-attack, an untapped character in the rescuing company can tap, and all characters taken prisoner under the hazard host immediately join the company under general influence (which must be legally reconciled during the player's next organization phase) the rescue attempt is successful.
 The company's site then taps (if untapped), and one minor item may be played with an untapped member of the rescuing company.

-{: .note }
+{: .note-dk }
 > **Note:** If he has one available, a player must use a site from his own location deck to rescue imprisoned characters.
-If he does not have the site or if the site is in his discard pile, the copy with the hazard host can be used to show the rescuing company's movement (if the rescue attempt is successfuJ, the site would remain in play until the company leaves the site).
+If he does not have the site or if the site is in his discard pile, the copy with the hazard host can be used to show the rescuing company's movement (if the rescue attempt is successful, the site would remain in play until the company leaves the site).
 In this case the site is not available for the rescuing player to use for any purpose (other than to rescue prisoners and play one minor item) until the company leaves the site and his play deck is exhausted.

 ## AGENTS